 NJW Jam Session

-The next Nashville Jazz Workshop jam sessions takes place Sunday, November 16 from 4-6 pm.
+The next Nashville Jazz Workshop jam session takes place Sunday, February 21 from 4-6 pm.

 The NJW Jam Session is a monthly community event hosted by Evan Cobb.
 Taking place every third Sunday of the month (typically), the popular session is a fertile ground for the large contingent of great jazz players and enthusiasts in Middle Tennessee.
 Geared for professionals, serious students of jazz, and those who love to listen, this jam session is a chance for players to hear each other, meet, and collaborate.
 The NJW Jam Session is an open forum, so we encourage listeners to ask questions.
 Each month a different featured guest leads the band and calls tunes.
 The event is completely FREE, but we do pass around a tip jar.

 1. First time players cannot use a real book!

 2. If you're bringing an arrangement or original, please have printed copies transposed for E-flat, B-flat, and bass clef instruments.

 3. Vocalists!
 If you're singing an uncommon tune or even a common tune in a strange key, it's best to bring charts for the rhythm section and horn players.

 4. The jam is fully backlined with amps and drums, but please bring your own cords and drumsticks.